hzqst/metamod-fallguys/README.md

 			m_flCCDRadius,
 			m_flCCDThreshold,
 			bIsPushable);

 //The box will be pushable to players if bIsPushable is true
 //The half extent of box is (pEntity.pev.mins + pEntity.pev.maxs) * 0.5
+//The studiomodel of this box should have modelflags bit 512 set (Hitbox Collision in HLAM -> Model Flags) otherwise the collision with players will be glitchy.
 ```

 ### Detect who is currently running player move code